Piedmont Park in Atlanta, Georgia. Photo by @benjamingalland

 High Museum of Art

 The High Museum of Art, Atlanta’s premier art museum, has more than 11,000 pieces, from African and folk art to photography and decorative art.
 Explore the renowned collection of historical and contemporary art, tour special exhibitions, and participate in thoughtful programming.
 Admission is free for everyone on the second Sunday of each month from 12 - 5 p.m.
-All active and veteran military personnel along with one guest are free every day.
+All active and veteran military personnel and one guest are free daily.
+Visit the museum's special offers page for more information.

 Seventeen miles of interpretive trails, monuments and a museum at Kennesaw Mountain National Battlefield Park help visitors understand the Battle of Atlanta during the Civil War.
 Watch a 35-minute movie on the Atlanta Campaign and Battle of Kennesaw, see artifacts recovered onsite, take a guided hike, bring a picnic, and more.
 Day passes are $5, and the National Park Service offers several fee free days each year.

 Martin Luther King, Jr. National Historical Park